Streaming is the future

 Marketing, branding, social media, customer service.
 All great ways to establish your LGS in the minds of your customers.

 But chances are, none of your competitors have a stream set up.
-As a side note, video in general is a very under utilized marketing channel in the game store niche but we’ll explore that later.
+As a side note, video, in general, is a very under utilized marketing channel in the game store business but we’ll explore that later.

-Streaming your events is one of the least crowded channels right now and it’s a great time to capitalize on that fact.
+Streaming your Magic: the Gathering events is one of the least crowded channels right now and it’s a great time to capitalize on that fact.
+Very few people are broadcasting physical games on the medium at the moment but as the technology and process is becoming more understood, this is bound to change.
+It’s a great way to supplement your already existing event coverage.

 A Quick Overview